A Comprehensive GDPR Compliance Checklist for US Companies

 As a US company, you must send personal information to the US for processing.
 However, moving data from EU member states to the United States is tricky from a legal standpoint.

 You’ll need a legal basis for the data transfer.
 In many cases, it could be the execution of a contract.
-However, when it comes to marketing data, you’ll have little choice aside from asking for consent until the new EU-US data transfer agreement is enacted.
+However, when it comes to marketing data, you’ll have little choice aside from asking for consent until the new EU-US data transfer agreement is enacted (Read about the New Data Transfer Agreement Between EU and US).

 Data Subject Requests